 Core Virtues is in its twenty-fourth year of publication.
 Mary Beth has published three revisions and updates to the program since its release in 1995 (2000, 2003, 2008).
 She has conducted workshops and professional development training in the program throughout the United States, as well as Chile and Kenya.

 Convinced that our striving for human excellence must be grounded in the nature of the human experience, Dr. Klee has also worked on the development of K-12 history programs.
 With exceptional colleagues at K12, Inc., she co-edited three middle school world history textbooks:The Human Odyssey, Prehistory Through the Middle Ages (Vol 1),The Human Odyssey, Our Modern World 1400-1914 (Vol 2),The Human Odyssey, From Modern Times to Our Contemporary Era (Vol 3) and one U.S. history text with distinguished historian Morton Keller: The American Odyssey A History of the United States.
 (2009)

 Mary Beth currently serves on three independent school boards.
-She lives and works in Hanover, New Hampshire, but in the summer, enjoys all water sports with her husband Javier Valenzuela and family in Portsmouth, Rhode Island.
+She lives and works in Hanover, New Hampshire, but in the summer, enjoys all water sports with her husband Javier Valenzuela and family in Portsmouth, RI.

 Books written or edited